 So what do you look for in your dream web hosting company?
 Make sure that your web host has all of the following things.

 This is the big one on this list.
 Dependability is something on which you shouldn't compromise because your site has to stay live 24/7/365.
 This is especially true if you have an ecommerce site or are using your site as a lead-generation device that captures the personal information of prospects.

 Here are some of the things to consider to help you gauge the dependability of any web host:

 A great resource to find out about web hosting companies is Who Is Hosting This?

-If your site is only basic, as in it only shows text, then you don't need lots of disk space.
-If your site wants to boast visual files, audio files, downloads and images, then adequate disk space becomes ultra-important.
-For instance, an ecommerce site, a very basic one, will need a minimum of 5GB of disk space.
+If your site is only basic, as in it only shows the text, then you don't need lots of disk space.
+If your site wants to boast visual files, audio files, downloads, and images, then adequate disk space becomes ultra-important.
+For instance, an eCommerce site, a very basic one, will need a minimum of 5GB of disk space.